Can you get a loan if you are unemployed? | money.co.uk

 Lenders are hesitant to approve unemployed applicants because they see you as less likely to be able to meet repayments.
 Not being employed means you are unlikely to have a regular income, which is what most lenders would expect you to use to pay back the loan and interest costs over time.

-High street lenders will likely reserve their best products and interest rates for applicants with strong credit histories, especially if they have proven to be good borrowers in the past.
+High street lenders will likely reserve their best products and interest rates for applicants with strong credit histories, especially if they have proven to be good borrowers in the past, and those with regular incomes.
 Being unemployed will lower your credit rating, making you a less appealing potential borrower.

 Being unemployed doesn’t mean you will have no access to loans.
 Some lenders specialise in lending to applicants who are not in regular work or have a poor credit history.
 These loans will not have the best interest rates, though.
-This means missing repayments could quickly land you in significant debt.
+This means borrowing the money will be costly and missing repayments could quickly land you in significant debt.

 Providers who do lend to unemployed applicants will not be big names, which can be worrying to customers.
 You might not be comfortable borrowing from a lender that you have not heard of or have a financial relationship with.

 Some of these companies may even be ‘payday’ lenders.
 You should avoid these businesses.
-Their interest rates are sky high, so your debt will spiral very quickly if you do not repay the borrowed amount within days.
+Their interest rates are sky high, so your debt will spiral very quickly if you do not repay the borrowed amount within the given time frame which could be as little as 14 days.

 But some lenders will target unemployed people in order to help them.
 These options are much safer and can be a really useful tool if you are struggling financially.